koderunnersml/website/content/blog/2018-semantic-slot-filling-part-1.md

 ```

 ### 3. Deep Learning Approach
-The Deep Learning approach is largely similar to the machine learning approach eaxcept in the Deep Learning methodology, features do not need to be manually engineered, rather we feed an encoded sequence of words into a **Neural Network** and the differnt hidden layers of the Neural Network act as feature extractors.
+The Deep Learning approach is largely similar to the machine learning approach except in the Deep Learning methodology, features do not need to be manually engineered, rather we feed an encoded sequence of words into a **Neural Network** and the different hidden layers of the Neural Network act as feature extractors.

 Usually for Semantic Slot Filling and other Sequence Related Tasks, the most popular Deep Learning Models are **Recrrent Neural Networks**(RNNs).